papersubmit-anonymous/GlassWing/README.md

 **GlassWing is the first tailored static analysis approach for Flutter Android apps, designed to bridge the gap between Dart and Java by revealing their implicit invocation relations for a more comprehensive analysis.**
 ![image](https://github.com/papersubmit-anonymous/GlassWing/blob/main/fig/flutterAppOverviewNew_00.png)

+PS: The jidoujisho APP in Dataset 1 exceeds GitHub's limits, so we provide a OneDriver link for download [OneDrive](https://1drv.ms/f/c/a2905014e63119d7/EmeemqEEqNRJgHevcu8uN3YBKKyAmT2qFZ5PcdAMP_-oqA?e=sUEkTJ)

 ## 📖 Introduction

 With the rise of cross-platform frameworks, **Flutter**, introduced by Google, has become the most popular choice for mobile app development.
 However, existing static analysis tools (e.g., Soot, FlowDroid) fail to "see" the **implicit invocations** between the Dart language used by Flutter and the native Java code of the Android platform.
 This analytical blind spot poses a significant threat to the security and completeness of mobile software analysis.